-Monmouth University is seeking applications for a Director of Women's Basketball Operations in the Athletics department.
+Position Summary: Monmouth University is seeking applications for a Director of Women's Basketball Operations in the Athletics Department.

-The candidate would be expected to be responsible for: all managerial efforts in regard to both practice and game preparations; all team travel - airline, bus, hotel, food reservations; practice times and travel itineraries; camp and community service projects participation; and will assist in marketing plans and maintain social media sites.
+The candidate would be expected to: be responsible for all managerial efforts in regard to both practice and game preparations and for all team travel - airline, bus, hotel, food reservations; practice times and travel itineraries; to organize and participate in camp and community service projects; and to assist in marketing plans and maintain social media sites.

 Required Years of Experience:

 Other Requirements: College basketball coaching, administrative, and/or playing experience.

 Preferred Qualifications: Knowledge of the Synergy Sports Tech system.

 Located along New Jersey’s northern coastline, Monmouth University is a top-tier private, liberal arts institution that is home to innovative academic programs, expert faculty, and nationally ranked Division I athletics.
 Comprehensive in scope, the University enrolls approximately 6,300 students in more than 50 undergraduate and graduate degree programs, including two doctoral programs.